Association Policy

 Member leaders whose conference attendance and travel is approved can either pay all expenses and seek reimbursement from PSU-AAUP, or request PSU-AAUP staff to pay the conference tuition and fees, and airfare (if applicable) and the member can then request reimbursement for ground travel, hotel, and meals, or any combination thereof.

 All requests for reimbursement shall be on the PSU-AAUP Reimbursement Request form.
-All original receipts shall be taped to and 8 ½ x 11 sheet of paper and attached to the reimbursement form.
+All original receipts shall be presented in person or provided electronically, along with the form.
 The reimbursement form shall be signed by the submitter.

-Reimbursement requests should be submitted to the Executive Director with 60 days from the return from the conference.
-All reimbursement requests must be received by December 31 of the year of attendance; any reimbursement request submitted after December 31 of the year of attendance may not be approved.
+Reimbursement requests should be submitted to the Administrative Director within 60 days from the return from the conference.
+All reimbursement requests must be received in accordance with Association Policy 11: Deadline for Reimbursement Requests.

-Deadline for Reimbursement Requests for Approved Association Expenses
+11. Deadline for Reimbursement Requests for Approved Asociation Expenses

 Purpose: